 What’s next, then?

 What’s next is for social networking to move beyond its current local core constituencies.
 We will see the average age of local Facebook users continue to climb.
 The number of professionals on LinkedIn will continue to grow exponentially, since its value increases with every additional local user.
 The microblogging of Twitter will attract more people who want to maintain contact with a broad network but do not have the time to write full blog entries.
-We we also see the rise of the social networking professional as a consulting gig to serve local businesses.

 As the demographics of social network participants shifts to resemble the real world more closely, more real decisions and consensus-building will happen via social media.
 I believe that is inevitable.
 Do you agree?
 Or do you think the future importance (and current relevance) of social media in Lancaster is much more precarious (or far less serious) than I make it out to be?